 The problem arises from the top.
 This also applies to QM systems.
 If the management is not committed to the QM system, it is not only the QM officers who have a hard time.

-One indicator of this commitment is the extent to which the management considers the output of internal audits in management reviews.
+One indicator of this commitment is the extent to which the management considers the results of internal audits in management reviews.

 5. Conclusion and summary

-Would you like to ensure that your QM system passes the next external audit and that you obtain or retain your certificate?
+Do you want to ensure your QM system passes the next external audit and you obtain or retain your certificate?

 The Johner Institute team will check the conformity of your QM system with mock audits.
 With these mock audits, you also fulfill the requirements for internal audits.
 So, you kill two birds with one stone.

-Get in touch if you would like to discuss the next steps with us.
+Get in touch if you want to discuss the next steps with us.

 - 2023-05-26: Article completely revised and updated